 Registry Operator MUST provide the INGO Claims Service for the first ninety (90) calendar days for which the domain name is available for registration.

-During the registration process, prior to the execution of the registration, the Registrar SHALL notify the potential registrant that the name requested for registration is an exact match of a name on the INGO Identifier List and that the name MAY be subject to ICANN’s IGO/INGO Identifiers Protection Policy.
+During the registration process, prior to the execution of the registration, the Registrar MUST notify the potential registrant that the name requested for registration is an exact match of a name on the INGO Identifier List and that the name MAY be subject to ICANN’s IGO/INGO Identifiers Protection Policy.

 Registrars MUST clearly and conspicuously display the INGO Claims Notification, containing the claims notice information, to the potential domain name registrant and inquire as to whether the potential domain name registrant wishes to continue with the registration.